Quick start as companion app for Desktop

 Select your file

-If your file is “.mmb” left password empty, otherwise insert your secret password (the same used on desktop)
+If your file is “.mmb” leave the password empty, otherwise insert your secret password (the same used on desktop)

 All is done!

-To force synchronization you can push it by selecting relative menu item.
+To force synchronization you can do it by selecting the relevant menu item.

 Troubleshooting

-If you have issue in sync you can try to fix it making your remote file available offline in remote provider
+If you have sync issues, you can try to fix them by making your remote file available offline in the remote provider

 Google Drive